jiaxuanc/robofriends/README.md

 # Robofriends
 A responsive web application to search for robot friends among all.

-You can view a live demo and [here](https://jiaxuanc.github.io/robofriends).
+Deployed on GitHub Pages.
+You can view it [here](https://jiaxuanc.github.io/robofriends).

 This project was created with HTML5, CSS3, JavaScript, React, tachyons, robohash API and jsonplaceholder API.